s3-seminar/s3-seminar.github.io/_seminars/nathan-hara.md

 ###### Abstract

-Over 4000 exoplanets have been detected so far, and have deeply transformed our understanding of planetary system formation, and expanded our possibilities to search for life outside of Earth.
-The smaller the exoplanets and the more distant to their host stars, the harder they are to detect.
+Over 4000 exoplanets have been detected so far.
+They have deeply transformed our understanding of planetary system formation, and expanded our possibilities to search for life outside of Earth.
+The smaller and the more distant to their host stars exoplanets are, the harder they are to detect.
 Earth « twins » orbiting solar-type stars are still out of reach because of very complex astrophysical and instrumental noises.
-To solve it, we need new methods to analyse unevenly sampled, multi-variate time series.
-In this talk I will mostly focus on statistical significance.
+To overcome this difficulty, we need new methods to analyse unevenly sampled, multi-variate time series: better models, computational methods and decision rules to claim detections.
+In this talk I will mostly focus on the latter aspect.
 Exoplanet detections are claimed based on the value of a statistical significance metric: if it is greater than a certain threshold, a detection is claimed.
-In this talk, I will address the question of the optimal significance metric, and advocate for a Bayesian hypothesis testing framework where hypotheses are indexed by continuous variables.
+I will address the question of the optimal significance metric in the general setting of detection of parametric signals, and advocate for a Bayesian hypothesis testing framework where hypotheses are indexed by continuous variables.

 ###### References